openbsd/xenocara/lib/mesa/docs/ci/docker.rst

 DUT requirements
 ----------------

-In addition to the general :ref:`CI-farm-expectations`, using Docker requires:
+In addition to the general :ref:`CI-job-user-expectations`, using Docker requires:

 * DUTs must have a stable kernel and GPU reset (if applicable).